New iPhones keep their resale value the best, followed by these other phones

 The iPhone 11 is still a highly sought after bit of kit, MusicMagpie reports – you can sell it on for just 32% less than what you paid for it a year after release.
 That's something to think about if you've got your eye on an iPhone 12.

 When a new iPhone hits, old iPhones drop in value by an average of 11% in the first three months afterwards, the summary says.
-Apparently the iPhone 7 is the iPhone that most people are trading in right now.
+Apparently the iPhone 7 is the iPhone that most people are trading in right now - if you've been thinking of doing likewise, check out our guide on how to sell your iPhone 7.

 All kinds of factors affect trade-in prices, including the brand name, how soon a replacement phone is expected, and how long you can reliably expect phones to get updates for – something Apple excels at with iOS.